 The Long Line: Phrasing, Musical Interpretation, and Playing Beautifully

-In my coaching, and in his master classes he was talking about things that no guitar teacher had ever told me.
-He had a completely different way of approaching music, and it was incredibly effective at creating emotional connection with listeners.
+In my coaching and in his masterclasses, he demonstrated many ideas about music.
+I had not heard these from guitar teachers.
+He had a completely different way of approaching music, and it was very effective at creating an emotional connection with listeners.

-The long line is an aspiration for our playing.
+The long line is an aspiration and guide for our playing.

 It can exist in a small piece of music, as well as a large piece of music.
 Even as large as Wagner’s Ring Cycle, (which comes in at about 15 hours!).

 The effect of creating a long line is that listeners are engaged from the very first note until the very last note.
 There is an energetic force that propels the music forward and keeps the music energized and alive.

 There is exactly the same concept in writing, in movies, and in storytelling of all kinds.
 When you simply can’t leave the movie theater to go to the bathroom because it’s so good and there’s never a good place to leave, that’s the long line.
 When you stay up late because you just can’t put down the book, that’s also the long line.

 People get sucked into social media for the same reasons.
 There is always something new and exciting demanding our attention and forcing us to keep engaging.
 These sites (and others) have created a “long line” of sorts.
 It’s a bit different than music, but the basic concept is the same: perpetual interest and constantly unfolding action.

 As they say, satisfaction is the death of desire.